hcgatewood23/hcgatewood23.github.io/src/infra-mission.md

 ### Toil reduces agility

-It's tempting to view toil as just an employee retention metric (perceived toil ⬇️ employee satisfaction ⬇️ employee retention), but it's really more than that.
+It's tempting to view toil as just an employee retention metric (perceived toil reduces employee satisfaction reduces employee retention), but it's really more than that.

 Toil limits company-wide agility, leading to calcification and decline.
 And toil earlier in the pipeline has a multiplicative effect moving forward -- high-scale product is already slow to build and iterate, but building on top of high-friction infra compoundingly so.